dashpay/docs/docs/user/masternodes/setup-evonode.rst

 to your Trezor to further protect your collateral.
 Create a new account in your Trezor wallet by clicking **Add account**.
 Then click the **Receive** tab and send exactly 4000 DASH to the address displayed.
-If you are setting up multiple masternodes, send 4000 DASH to consecutive addresses within the same new account.
+If you are setting up multiple masternodes, send to consecutive addresses within the same new account.
 You should see the transaction as soon as the first confirmation arrives, usually within a few minutes.

 .. figure:: img/setup-collateral-trezor.png
   :width: 400px